 - Six shelters are available for rental (each shelter has 8-10 large picnic tables and a grill).
 To reserve a shelter call 937.236.9622.
 The cost for each shelter is $25.00.

 5401 Chambersburg Road

-- One shelter with restroom and grill (shelter at Community Park is first come, first served and NOT available for reservation)
+- One shelter with restroom and grill (not available for reservation, first come first serve)

 - Picnic tables (each seat up to 16 people)

 - Sports - A basketball court, football field (maintained by Wayne Pee Wee Football), two tennis courts

 - 9 hole disc golf course